-These clusters work to achieve two overarching aims: clinical integration and knowledge translation and dissemination.
+These modules work to achieve two overarching aims: clinical integration and knowledge translation and dissemination.
 First, writing a case study means that students commit to specific ontological and epistemological claims.
 Students demonstrate how a relevant social work practice must rigorously stay close to client experience while situating that experience in specific contexts or environments.
 Writing a case study means understanding the role of narrative in everyday life.
 And because writing demands specificity and commitments, and makes us aware of our assumptions, it requires students to reflect upon their practice.
 The self-reflexivity that results from writing improves student integration of philosophy, theory, and technique.
-Second, through a student designed and managed website, our engaged scholarship goal is realized through a multimedia project (the third year portfolio project) that centers the student case study and engages other practitioners, students, and constituencies.
-The multimedia project teaches students how to re-write their case study for the purpose of connecting it to other literatures: clinical, research, and beyond.
+Second, students are taught to build field-ready knowledge using phenomenological and grounded theory approaches to qualitative inquiry.
+Thirdly, through a student designed and managed website, our engaged scholarship goal is realized through a multimedia project (the third year portfolio project) that centers the student case study and engages other practitioners, students, and constituencies.
 Students are asked to integrate foundation and clinical modules and through the Internet translate and disseminate practice-based, clinical, social work knowledge.
 In short, student multimedia projects create portals into a web-based (using video, text, images, etc.) medium that seeks to engage clinical constituencies (researchers, policymakers, clients, students, and practitioners) in a conversation about the relevancy of social work.

 The Language of Engaged Scholarship